-The differential cross section for high-transverse momentum hadron production has been computed to NLO accuracy in perturbative QCD [232].
+The differential cross section for high-transverse momentum hadron production has been computed to NLO accuracy in perturbative QCD [254].
 The NLO corrections are typically large and can even double the prediction for the cross section at fixed-target energies.
-Nevertheless, the NLO calculations significantly under-predict the cross-section for several fixed-target energy data sets [223, 233, 234].
+Nevertheless, the NLO calculations significantly under-predict the cross-section for several fixed-target energy data sets [249, 255, 256].
 Different strategies have been developed to ameliorate the theoretical description at fixed-target energies.
-A possible phenomenological approach involves the introduction of a non-perturbative intrinsic partonic transverse momentum [223, 228, 235, 236].
-Furthermore, the resummation of the dominant higher order corrections at threshold produces an enhancement of the theoretical calculation that significantly improves the description of the data [237, 238].
+A possible phenomenological approach involves the introduction of a non-perturbative intrinsic partonic transverse momentum [160, 249, 257, 258].
+Furthermore, the resummation of the dominant higher order corrections at threshold produces an enhancement of the theoretical calculation that significantly improves the description of the data [259, 260].

 Data collected at high energy colliders are either included in global fit analyses or used as a test for the universality of fragmentation functions.
-A certain tension has been observed between data sets from RHIC and the LHC [239].
-The tension can be largely resolved [129] by excluding data with transverse momentum smaller than ~ 5 GeV from the analysis, where fixed-order pQCD calculations are not expected to provide an accurate description of the process.
-Still, after removing these smaller p_T values where the data sets appear to be mutually exclusive in the global fit, the RHIC data show a preference towards harder gluon fragmentation at large x than the LHC data.
+A certain tension has been observed between data sets from RHIC and the LHC [261].
+The tension can be largely resolved [128] by taking properly into account the theoretical scale dependence in the global analysis, allowing factorization and renormalization scales to variate according to the kinematics of each experiment within a conventional range.

-Transverse momentum distributions can usually be fit by power laws [255].
-An approach to describe the low p_T particle spectra is the Tsallis distribution [256-258], which is based on a non-extensive generalization of the Boltzmann-Gibbs statistics.
-The functional form [259]
+Transverse momentum distributions can usually be fit by power laws [262].
+An approach to describe the low $p_T$ particle spectra is the Tsallis distribution [263-265], which is based on a non-extensive generalization of the Boltzmann-Gibbs statistics.
+The functional form [266]